John-Kostick/vzome-sharing/_posts/2022-05-21-Regular-Dodecahedron-Array-11-16-38.md

  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-53-37-Dodeca-array/Dodeca-array.png" />
 </vzome-viewer>

-This shows how a 6 concave dodecahedra surrounding a convex one fit between 6 convex ones, in the positions they are in as part of an Octahedral array.
+This shows how 6 concave dodecahedra surrounding a convex one fit between 6 convex ones, in the positions they are in as part of an Octahedral array.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-52-29-Dodeca-array-2/Dodeca-array-2.vZome" >
  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-52-29-Dodeca-array-2/Dodeca-array-2.png" />
 </vzome-viewer>

-Another kind of array is this, where the Pentagonal Dodecahedra have a Cubic grid in common with Rhombic Dodecahedra.
+Another kind of array is this, where the Pentagonal Dodecahedra have a Cubic grid in common with Rhombic Dodecahedra, and the two systems partially overlap.
 Both kinds of dodecahedra are truncated into 6 blocks around a cube, which are placed sharing a common square face, paired with one of the other type.
 One paired block of each type is shown pulled out from its position in the grid, revealing how the blocks fit together.
 Note that there are concave dodecahedral spaces in the centers of the cubes where 6 of the blocks cut from pentagonal dodecahedra converge.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-56-28-Double-dodeca-2/Double-dodeca-2.vZome" >
  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-56-28-Double-dodeca-2/Double-dodeca-2.png" />
 </vzome-viewer>

 This shows two kinds of "nets" which, if constructed with some hinging system, allows the whole configuration to fold into one or the other of the two kinds of Dodecahedron, as shown.
 This displays a kind of inversion.
-This has been done successfully with cubenets of 6 squares made of some durable material such as Tyvek, sandwiched in between the blocks to serve as hinges.
+This has been done successfully with cubenets of 6 squares each made of some durable material such as Tyvek, sandwiched in between the blocks to serve as hinges.
 It is also possible to make the pairs of blocks with magnets imbedded so the whole assembly can be taken apart and inverted, one paired block at a time.
 Having multiple sets of blocks like this allows building larger arrays.
 We call sets of 6 of these paired blocks a Double Dodecahedron.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-57-49-Nets/Nets.vZome" >